4sval/FModel/README.md

 3. Compare files - __click on Load and then on Load Difference__
 4. It's gonna check you current .PAK files and then ask you for the backup file - __choose the backup file__
 5. You can now see the difference between your backup file and you current files

+### Update Mode

+The update mode can check new files between 2 different Fortnite versions and auto extract assets of your choice.
+You'll need at least one backup file to be able to compare your current .PAK files and the backup file.

+1. You can target file size check on the settings window if you want - __click on Load, Settings, and then check Diff w/ File Size__
+2. Enable the difference mode - __click on Load and then on Difference Mode__
+3. Enable the update mode - __click on Load and then on Update Mode__
+4. Choose assets to extract - __click on the asset type you wanna auto extract and then on OK__
+5. Compare files - __click on Load and then on Load And Extract Difference__
+6. It's gonna check you current .PAK files and then ask you for the backup file - __choose the backup file__
+7. You can see the difference between your backup file and you current files and it's also gonna auto extract the assets you selected

 ## Download